luciusmagn/lambdas-and-logos/book.typ

    - `parent(X, bob)`: It finds `parent(john, bob)` and `parent(mary, bob)`, so X could be either john or mary.
 4. Prolog returns both solutions: X = john and X = mary.

-This paradigm is particularly powerful for problems involving complex relationships and constraints.
+This paradigm is useful, among other things, for solving problems involving complex relationships and constraints.
 The programmer specifies what properties a solution should have, not how to compute it.
-Prolog's execution model uses unification (pattern matching) and backtracking (systematically trying different possibilities) to find solutions.
+Prolog's execution model uses unification (pattern matching) and backtracking (systematically trying different possibilities) to find solutions.#footnote[
+    If you want to try implementing this, consider doing it in Lisp!
+]

 Logic programming excels in areas like expert systems, constraint satisfaction problems, natural language processing, and certain types of artificial intelligence.
 It allows complex logical relationships to be